The Cape is a quintessential vacation spot for New Englanders.

 - The Barnstable Fair Farm animals, face painting, comfort foods, and artsy vendors.

-This weekend, I was able to go with my mom and brother to the port of Hyannis.
-Although we were only able to run up for a quick weekend I’m glad we could make it, especially since I leave to study abroad for my postgraduate studies.
+This past weekend, I was able to go with my mom and brother to the Hyannisport.
+Although we were only able to run up for a quick weekend I’m glad we could make it, especially since I’m leaving soon for my postgraduate studies in Scotland.